 During the NY road test, your examiner will use a score sheet to come up with a final score, which will determine whether you passed or failed the road test.

-Here’s the picture of the exact score sheet your examiner will use:
+Here’s the picture of the exact NYS road test scoring sheet your examiner will use:

 As you can see, the score sheet has 31 possible mistakes that people can make during a driving test and the points they accumulate per mistake.